zhangpianzp/openai-compatible-api-probe/README.md

 The probe tests each model for support of:
 - Chat completions (basic chat functionality)
 - Function calling (ability to define and call functions)
-- JSON mode (structured JSON output)
+- Structured output (structured JSON output)
 - Vision capabilities (ability to process images)

 For each feature, it provides detailed information about: